MMZBin/Blender_Add-on_Manager/README.md

 ## Function
 - Registers and unregisters classes for all add-ons in the add-ons folder, including subdirectories.
-    - Folders starting with `.` or `manager` folders, and folders specified in the constructor of the AddonManager class are ignored.
+    - Folders beginning with `.`, the parent folder of the `core` folder, and the folder specified in the constructor of the AddonManager class will be ignored.
+- Search for add-on modules and classes only if `is_debug_mode` in the constructor of the `AddonManager` class is `True`; if `False`, load from an existing cache file.
+    - If the folder structure or file configuration has been changed, start with `is_debug_mode` set to `True` once.
+(After that, you may set it to `False`.)
 - A list named `disable` is defined in `__init__.py` in each directory, and the module name is written to ignore that module.
     - The path of the module is relative to the directory where the `__init__.py` file in which the listing is defined resides.
         - Example (for `__init__.py` files in `operators` folder): `ignore = ['your_operator']`